jricoiii/jricoiii/content/courses/stat159/failure.md

 your failures?
 I hope this grade category will give you the freedom to try new things, and even to fail at them, and to come back having learned something from the experience.

+**You will include the reflection in your final portfolio, and it will be graded as part of the portfolio.
+It is 20% of your portfolio **